Polychaete: Reproduction

-Fossil record
+Evolution

 Stem-group polychaete fossils are known from the Sirius Passet Lagerstätte, a rich, sedimentary deposit in Greenland tentatively dated to the late Atdabanian (early Cambrian).
-The oldest found is Phragmochaeta canicularis.
+The oldest known polychaete as of 2025 is Dannychaeta tucolus, dated to approximately 514 million years ago.
 Many of the more famous Burgess Shale organisms, such as Canadia, may also have polychaete affinities.
 Wiwaxia, long interpreted as an annelid, is now considered to represent a mollusc.
 An even older fossil, Cloudina, dates to the terminal Ediacaran period; this has been interpreted as an early polychaete, although consensus is absent.

 Being soft-bodied organisms, the fossil record of polychaetes is dominated by their fossilized jaws, known as scolecodonts, and the mineralized tubes that some of them secrete.
 Most important biomineralising polychaetes are serpulids, sabellids, and cirratulids.
 Polychaete cuticle does have some preservation potential; it tends to survive for at least 30 days after a polychaete's death.
 Although biomineralisation is usually necessary to preserve soft tissue after this time, the presence of polychaete muscle in the nonmineralised Burgess shale shows this need not always be the case.
 Their preservation potential is similar to that of jellyfish.

 Taxonomy and systematics

 Taxonomically, polychaetes are thought to be paraphyletic, meaning the group excludes some descendants of its most recent common ancestor.
-Groups that may be descended from the polychaetes include the oligochaetes (earthworms and leeches), sipunculans, and echiurans.
+Groups that may be descended from the polychaetes include the clitellates (earthworms and leeches), sipunculans, and echiurans.
 The Pogonophora and Vestimentifera were once considered separate phyla, but are now classified in the polychaete family Siboglinidae.

 Much of the classification below matches Rouse & Fauchald, 1998, although that paper does not apply ranks above family.

 Older classifications recognize many more (sub)orders than the layout presented here.
 As comparatively few polychaete taxa have been subject to cladistic analysis, some groups which are usually considered invalid today may eventually be reinstated.

 These divisions were shown to be mostly paraphyletic in recent years.